Jed Lowrie: Second stint with Athletics

 On November 25, 2015, Lowrie was traded back to the Athletics for minor league pitcher Brendan McCurry.
 After the Athletics acquired shortstop Marcus Semien in a trade with the White Sox, Lowrie moved to second base.
 His 2015 season was cut short due to numerous injuries, allowing him to play in 69 games only.
 His 2016 season would be cut short due to injury as well, as he was diagnosed with a season ending toe injury, ending his season short to 87 games.
 In 2017, Lowrie set a new Oakland record for most doubles in a season, with 49.

 On July 10, 2018, owning a .288 batting average with 16 home runs and 62 RBI, Lowrie was named as an All-Star for the first time in his career, replacing injured Gleyber Torres on the team.
 On August 12, 2018, Lowrie recorded hit number 1,000 against the Los Angeles Angels in Anaheim with a double in the first inning.
 Lowrie would later hit his 100th career home run against Félix Hernández of the Seattle Mariners in Oakland on August 14, 2018, in the form of a two-run homer.

 New York Mets

 On January 10, 2019, Lowrie signed a two-year deal with the New York Mets.
 He was placed on the disabled list to begin the season with a knee sprain.
 Ultimately, Lowrie saw 7 pinch-hit at-bats in 2019 with one walk and no hits.
 He saw no field time that season.

-Lowrie later stated that he wished to have knee surgery, but the Mets denied his request, and alleged the Mets threatened void his contract if he went forward with it.
+Lowrie later stated that he wished to have knee surgery, but the Mets denied his request, and Lowrie alleged that the Mets threatened to void his contract if he went forward with it.

 Lowrie did not appear in a game with the Mets in 2020 and became a free agent after the year, at which point he went forward with successful knee surgery.